We’re working to reduce ocean plastic pollution in our homes and communities worldwide.

 Ocean Plastic Pollution

 Everyone can do something to fight ocean plastic pollution, and millions of people worldwide are already taking action to reduce their plastic use.
-Get started with these ‘7 Ways to Reduce Ocean Plastic Pollution Today’ and then join our Blue Habits community for more ideas, inspiration, and support!
+Get started with these 7 Solutions to Ocean Plastic Pollution or take our 7-Day Fight Plastic Pollution Challenge for more ideas, inspiration, and support!